solenya-group/solenya/README.md

 ```
 [[Open Sample in Code Sandbox](https://codesandbox.io/s/o5n8mr1j8y)]

-Components can have state — in this case `count`.
+In pickle, application state lives in your components — in this case `count`.

-Components have a `view` method, which is a pure non side effecting function of the component's state.
+Components can optionally implement a `view` method, which is a pure non side effecting function of the component's state.
 Views are rendered with a virtual DOM, such that the real DOM is efficiently patched with only the changes since the last update.

 Components update their state exclusively via the their `update` method, which will automatically refresh the view.